IAR vs. Agent Registration

 • Both expire on December 31 and require annual renewal

-• Both face the same grounds for denial, revocation, suspension, and cancellation under USA Section 204
+• Both face the same statutory grounds for denial, revocation, suspension, and cancellation under the USA

 • Both have 30-day withdrawal periods with the same exception for pending proceedings